Teen Summer Jobs in the Port Richey, Tampa and Clearwater Area of Florida

 - email@example.com (email only)

-Port Richey City Office (sometimes cities run summer programs for youth)
+Port Richey City Office (sometimes city governments offer summer jobs)

 - (727) 816-1900

-Other jobs for 13 year olds include Volunteer Jobs and you may be able to use volunteer hours to fulfill a high school graduation requirement.
+Permitted jobs for 13-year-olds include non-paid volunteer jobs and you may be able to use these volunteer hours to fulfill a high school graduation requirements.